tmpr/num-opt-project/README.md

 # Grading info

-When I ran the testing script with the defined tolerances, all 10 examples passed the tests.
+When I ran the testing script with the defined tolerances, all 10 examples passed the tests for all methods.

 ## Running the tests